 Acceptance.
 Don’t try to fight feelings or emotions.
 We often try to push down feelings that are uncomfortable.
 For example, make note that you are frustrated about the traffic.
 It is okay to feel frustrated.

 Take a Step Back.
 This is another aspect of mindfulness, but try to zoom out and observe yourself from the outside.
-This can give you different perspective of the challenge.
+This can give you a different perspective of the challenge.
 For example, getting stuck in traffic is a really common issue.
 Everyone else is stuck in traffic also and everyone can relate to your problem.

 Understand your Values.
 Understanding your core values and goals in life will help guide you in decision making.
 For example, you are a hard working and honest individual when it comes to your job, which is why it upsets you that you may be late.